shlomif/my-software-engineer-list/README.md

   - [Jetbrains Pycharm](https://www.jetbrains.com/pycharm/) — The Python IDE for Professional Developers

 ## Code Editors
-- [VSCode](https://code.visualstudio.com) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions.
+- [VSCode](https://code.visualstudio.com) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions - Owned by Microsoft
-- [Atom](https://atom.io) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions.
+- [Atom](https://atom.io) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions - Owned by GitHub, that is owned by Microsoft (questionable support).

 ## Git Tools